 Phew, these small but energetic animals are super active.
 They can stay awake for 20 hours a day.

 As we will learn later guinea pigs love to play and run around, which makes space an important factor to consider.
 If you intend to keep guinea pigs as pets, be sure to provide them with enough space for their needs.
 According to the ASPCA, each guinea pig should have at least 4 square foot of space in their enclosure as a minimum, more is better.
 The cage should always be kept indoors, away from draughts and predators.
+Check out our pick of the best guinea pig cage here.

 2. They Are Not From Guinea!